pglen/pydbase/README.md

         #core.core_verbose = verbose    # Give details as it operates
         core.append("The payload")      # Arbitrary data

-## Integrity check

-   Two levels; Level one is checking if the record checksums are correct;
-   Level two checks if the linkage is correct.

-### TODO

-    Speed this up by implementing this as a 'C' module

-## Blockchain

-## PyTest

     Block chain layer on top of twincore.

         prev     curr